 Publishers wishing to have their materials considered for review should read our Selection Policy.

 Books are distributed by Library of Congress classification and evaluated for review by our subject editors.
 We select for review books that merit the attention of undergraduates and the librarians and faculty who serve them.
 Reviews are published in Choice according to an established disciplinary hierarchy.
 Increasingly publications are interdisciplinary, and Choice editors do their best to place reviews to best advantage.

 The Choice editorial director is Bill Mickey, and the subject editors are as follows:

 - Science and technology—Grace Wiersma

-- Social and behavioral sciences—Becky Bartlett, Fatima Mohie-Eldin, and Bill Mickey
+- Social and behavioral sciences—Fatima Mohie-Eldin and Daniel Pfeiffer

 - Please send review copies as soon as they are available.
 We review current materials only.

 - When a book appears simultaneously in hardcover and paper, please send the hardcover.

 Choice will send publishers copies of reviews about two months prior to publication in print.
 However, as soon as reviews are edited, they are posted online to Choice Reviews, where subscribers to CR can access them immediately.